 - LDAC LDAC is an audio codec designed by Sony to deliver "true hi-resolution" audio over Bluetooth.
 It can transmit audio at a maximum of 24-bit / 96kHz at speeds up to 990kbps.
 Like SBC, it has three settings: low (330kbps transfer speeds), medium (660kbps transfer speeds), and high (990kbps transfer speeds).
 Sony claims LDAC can transmit audio playback up to 24-bit / 96kHz without any downsampling (lowering the sample rate in Hertz) at the source.
-LDAC is very new, and while Android Oreo supports the codec very few peripherals do right now.
+LDAC on our phones has been supported since Android Oreo, but not a lot of headphones do right now.

 Audio file types

 - AAC (Advanced Audio Coding) This format is also a standard Bluetooth audio codec, though not very popularly supported.
-It supports audio compression with little data loss so audio sounds clearer than MP3 but still has comparable bitrates.
-This is the native format your old iPod uses and some audio players can play it through an MP4 container with the .m4a file extension.
+It supports audio compression with little data loss, so audio sounds are clearer than MP3 but still have comparable bitrates.
+This is the native format your old iPod uses, and some audio players can play it through an MP4 container with the .m4a file extension.

-- ALAC (Apple Lossless Audio Codec) Developed by Apple as a lossless audio compression format, ALAC is now open source and royalty free.
-It delivers 8 channels of audio at 16, 20, 24 and 32-bit depth, with a maximum 384kHz sample rate.
+- ALAC (Apple Lossless Audio Codec) Developed by Apple as a lossless audio compression format, ALAC is now open source and royalty-free.
+It delivers eight channels of audio at 16, 20, 24, and 32-bit depth, with a maximum 384kHz sample rate.
 ALAC is also stored in an MP4 container with a .m4a file extension, but it's not the same lossy compression used with AAC.

-- FLAC (Free Lossless Audio Codec) FLAC is an open and royalty free audio codec that supports 4 to 24-bit audio at any sampling rate between 1 Hz to 655.35kHz on 8 channels.
-FLAC is capable of compression an audio file by 60% and still have an exact copy when uncompressed.
+- FLAC (Free Lossless Audio Codec) FLAC is an open and royalty-free audio codec that supports 4 to 24-bit audio at any sampling rate between 1 Hz to 655.35kHz on eight channels.
+FLAC is capable of compressing an audio file by 60% and still have an exact copy when uncompressed.
 Files using the FLAC coding format have a .flac extension.

 - MP3 (MPEG-1 or MPEG-2 Audio Layer III) MP3 is a lossy codec that can shrink CD quality (1411.2kbps) audio by up to 95% and provide comparable quality when uncompressed at playback.
-There are various sampling and playback rates and the higher the number the better it will sound.
+There are various sampling and playback rates, and the higher the number, the better it will sound.
 The MP3 codec intelligently reads audio files and discards data that we won't be able to hear during compression and encoding.
-You'll find .mp3 files just about everywhere and most any player can play them back.
+You'll find .mp3 files just about everywhere, and almost any player can play them back.